7ashiorkor7/Data-Intensive-Programming/README.md

 One of the most prominent framework for processing big data is Apache Spark, which is developed for distributed processing of large data sets across clusters of computers.
 The framework is written in Scala, but a language binding exists for several commonly used languages.

-Python, Scala and Apache Spark are used.
+Scala and Apache Spark are used.

 # Core content
 * Understanding the uses of the modern big data platforms